llm-bible/llm-bible.github.io/_publications/si2023large.markdown

 bibkey: si2023large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.12558"}
-tags: ['Interpretability And Explainability', 'Prompting', 'Uncategorized']
+tags: ['Interpretability And Explainability', 'Prompting']
 ---
 Large Language Models (LLMs) are increasingly used for accessing information on the web.
 Their truthfulness and factuality are thus of great interest.
 To